How to optimize the Bank of America Premium Rewards card with Preferred Rewards membership

 The bottom line

 By itself, the Bank of America Premium Rewards card offers decent travel and dining rewards.
-The $95 annual fee is easily justified when you take advantage of the sign-up bonus or the $100 annual airline incidental credit, not to mention the numerous other travel protection benefits.
+The $95 annual fee is easily justified when you take advantage of the welcome bonus or the $100 annual airline incidental credit, not to mention the numerous other travel protection benefits.

-While the card’s standard rewards rate is average compared to other cards, enrolling in the invite-only Preferred Rewards program is almost guaranteed to instantly boost earnings and make this a top travel card consideration.
+While the card’s standard rewards rate is average compared to other cards, enrolling in the invite-only Preferred Rewards program is almost guaranteed to instantly boost earnings and make this a serious travel card consideration.

 All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.